 Galloway Ridge services are conveniently offered under one roof.
 Our main building includes 248 independent living apartments, library and business center, living room, Chapin Auditorium, billiards room, Multipurpose Room, stadium seating movie theater, art studio, woodworking shop, nature and walking trails, Bark Park, conference room and multiple meeting spaces.
 Our newly renovated dining areas include "Honey & Hearth" for casual dining, "Harvest" for upscale dining, "Table 23" for fine and private dining and the centrally located "Belties Lounge".
+The renovation also includes a grab-and-go marketplace, open 24/7, for our residents and employees called, "Mulberry Market."
 In addition to our independent living apartments, Galloway Ridge also offers 52 villa residences just a short distance from the main building.
 Our Medicare certified healthcare center, The Arbor, is connected to the main building and offers 96 private rooms for assisted living, memory care and skilled nursing.
 We are fortunate to have a Duke Primary Care office on campus and our own UNC Health Clinic within our community.